django-cms/django-cms/docs/user/tutorial/90-styling-content.rst

        :align: center
        :width: 350

 #.
-When you create a *Row* plugin, it will ask about the columns you want it to contain - how
+When you create a *Row* plugin, it will ask about the columns you want it to contain - *how
-    many of them, and their widths at different browser window sizes.
+    many* of them you want, and what their *widths* at different browser window sizes should be.

     .. image:: /user/tutorial/images/define_grid.png
        :alt: Define columns
        :align: right
-       :width: 170
+       :width: 190

     *Create columns*
         2

+    *col-xs*
+        leave blank

     *col-sm*
-        24
+        leave blank

     *col-md*
         12

-    You can leave all the other values blank.

-    If what this means isn't obvious to you, don't worry, we'll explain it all in a a moment.
+    *col-lg*
+        leave blank

 #.
-Expand the row to reveal the two columns.
+Expand the *Row* plugin to reveal the two *Column* plugins within it.

 #.
-Drag and drop the *Text* plugin *Bruno Bicycle Services...* into its the first *Column*.
+Drag and drop the existing *Text* plugin *Bruno Bicycle Services...* into the first *Column*.

 #.
 Do the same for the *Google Map* plugin, dropping it into the second *Column*.

     .. image:: /user/tutorial/images/drag_content_to_column.png
        :alt: drag the original plugins into the new columns